-Square Cash Card Review (2019)
+Cash App Cash Card Review (2022)

-Although the main function of Cash may not sound like anything special, the app has also been adding some other features worth talking about.
+Although the main function of Cash App may not sound like anything special, the app has also been adding some other features worth talking about.
 For one, the app has begun introducing the ability for users to buy and sell Bitcoin.
 Using the app, you can select how much Bitcoin you’d like to buy in USD and view your current balance, which will fluctuate based on the current $BTC pricing.
-Notably, you can also set up a wallet to withdraw your Bitcoin, although you will need to scan your photo ID before this option will be available to you.
+Notably, you can also set up a wallet to withdraw and import your Bitcoin, although you will need to scan your photo ID before this option will be available to you.

-In an effort to stand out from the pack, Square started rolling out their Cash Card — a physical Visa debit card that allows users to make purchases using their Cash funds.
-Adding to the offering’s appeal, these cards feature a sleek all-black design on the front, security chip, Visa Debit logo, and the laser-printed design.
+In an effort to stand out from the pack, Square started rolling out their Cash Card — a physical Visa debit card that allows users to make purchases using their Cash App funds.
+Adding to the offering’s appeal, these cards feature a sleek all-black (or now all-white if you so choose) design on the front, security chip, Visa Debit logo, and the laser-printed design.

 As promised, these cards can be used anywhere Visa is accepted.
 You can also add your card to Apple Pay and utilize it that way as well.
 Finally, there’s another neat feature of the Cash Card we’ll cover in the next section.

 Is Cash App a Scam?